MICA-MNI/LAMAReg/README.md

 - All output files need explicit paths to ensure deterministic behavior
 - The transforms can be reused with the apply-warpfield command
 - Use dice-compare to evaluate registration quality
+- The robust mode performs a two-stage registration for improved accuracy:
+  1. Register parcellations (contrast-agnostic)
+  2. Fine-tune with a second direct registration using the first result as initialization
+- For reproducible results, you can set a random seed when using the coregister command directly

 ## References